dantevangelista/wine-with-ML/README.md

 # Wine-with-ML
-Analyzing Red and White Wine Quality with Machine Learning
+Red and White Wine Quality with Machine Learning